dotnet/machinelearning/docs/code/IDataViewImplementation.md

 ## Versioning

-This requirement for consistency of a data model often has implications across versions of TLC, and our requirements for data model backwards compatibility.
+This requirement for consistency of a data model often has implications across versions of ML.NET, and our requirements for data model backwards compatibility.
 As time has passed, we often feel like it would make sense if a transform behaved *differently*, that is, if it organized or calculated its output in a different way than it currently does.
 For example, suppose we wanted to switch the hash transform to something a bit more efficient than murmur hashes, for example.
 If we did so, presumably the same input values would map to different outputs.
 We are free to do so, of course, yet: when we deserialize a hash transform from before we made this change, that hash transform should continue to output values as it did, before we made that change.
-(This, of course, assuming that the transform was released as part of a "blessed" non-preview point release of TLC.
+(This, of course, assuming that the transform was released as part of a "blessed" non-preview point release of ML.NET.
 We can, and have, broken backwards compatibility for something that has not yet been incorporated in any sort of blessed release, though we prefer to not.)

 ## What is Not Functionally Identical